olikraus/scad/train_tube_track/README.md

  * Many different tracks can be created
  * "Train Tube Track" requires a DC Gear Motor.
 The motor holder is designed for a "N20 DC Gear Motor".
 Use 50 RPM version.
  * Some parts include holder for the Grove Toolset (https://www.seeedstudio.com): LED lights, DC Motor controller.
  * The "track" is actually a tube.
 The tube is filled with small "ships".
-The ships are moved forward by the DC Motor (see animation below)
+The ships are moved forward by the DC Motor (see animation above)
  * One or more ships may carry (transport) the movable thing.

 ## Howto build a track?